Blog Archive

 Let us get back to Haig.

-The debate won't being going for just this year but will come back to haunt us in 2018 for the 100 years since the Victory.
+The debate we won't being having this year but will come back to haunt us in 2018 for the 100 years since the Victory.
 Anyone whose an apologist for Haig is worse than a nutter.
 They are evil.
 Norman Dixon , a former British officer and author of the great book, The Psychology of Military Incompetence believes Haig was psychotically deranged sadist.
 For Prior to come out with crap reflects the sad and sniveling propaganda that is meant to pass as “historical writing”.
 I had four uncles on the Western Front, two had survived Gallipoli, who suffered from Haig’s insane attacks summed up well by the writers of Blackadder in 1989 ‘yet another gargantuan effort to move his drinks cabinet six inches closer to Berlin’.

 What else can you call his battles at the Somme and Passchendaele, John Laffin, was spot on when he called Haig a ‘butcher and bungler’.

 Haig had systematically falsified the record of his military career, underpinning the most important years with a diary written for circulation in his own cause during the war and re-written in his own favor after it.
-Denis Winter, Haig’s Command A Reassessment puts a forward a strong argument that he falsified history.
+Denis Winter, Haig’s Command A Reassessment, puts a forward a strong argument that he falsified history.

 The picture below is of my Uncle John, At Haig's Battle of Passchendaele also known as the Battle of the Mud.
 He was awarded the Military Medal, This is his citation